Journal of Cosmology: NASA lawsuit

-On 17 January 2014, NASA reported that a martian rock, named "Pinnacle Island", that was not in an Opportunity rover image taken on Sol 3528, "mysteriously" appeared 13 days later in a similar image taken on Sol 3540.
+On 17 January 2014, NASA reported that a Martian rock, named "Pinnacle Island", that was not in an Opportunity rover image taken on Sol 3528, "mysteriously" appeared 13 days later in a similar image taken on Sol 3540.
 One possible explanation, presented by Steven Squyres, principal investigator of the Mars Exploration Rover Mission, was that the rover, in one of its turning motions, flicked the rock from a few feet away and into the new location.
-In response to the finding, Rhawn Joseph published an article in the Journal of Cosmology on 17 January 2014, concluding that the object is in fact a living organism resembling apothecia.
-Rhawn Joseph then filed a writ of mandamus on 27 January 2014 in San Francisco Federal Court, demanding that NASA examine the rock more closely.
-NASA already had examined the rock on 8 January 2014 and confirmed it was a rock with a high sulphur, manganese, and magnesium content.
+In response to the finding, Rhawn Joseph published an article on the website on 17 January 2014, concluding that the object is in fact a living organism resembling apothecia.
+Joseph then filed a writ of mandamus on 27 January 2014 in San Francisco Federal Court, demanding that NASA examine the rock more closely.

+NASA had already examined the rock on 8 January 2014 and confirmed it was a rock with a high sulphur, manganese, and magnesium content.
 According to Squyres, "We have looked at it with our microscope.
 It is clearly a rock."
 On 14 February 2014, NASA released an image showing the location from where the "Pinnacle Island" rock was dislodged by the Opportunity rover.

-Abstracting and indexing

-The Journal of Cosmology is abstracted and indexed in Polymer Library and ProQuest databases.
-From 2009 until 2011 it was indexed in the Astrophysics Data System.